Author Archives: Amber Tennant

 What are the entry requirements for this course?

-You must have a minimum of 5 GCSEs at grades A*-C (or 9-4), including English Language, Mathematics and a Science subject to register as a Student Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS) and start this programme.
+You must have a minimum of 5 GCSEs at grades A*-C (or 9-4), including English Language or Literature, Mathematics and a Science subject to register as a Student Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS) and start this programme.
 If you do not meet the GCSE requirement, there are alternative qualifications that may be acceptable.

 The work-based nature of the course means that, in addition to meeting the entry requirements, you will also need to either: